nypublicradio/unettest/docs/blog/unettest.md

 I kept coming back to the question, "Why?"
 Why is NGINX behaving like this?
 NGINX was not giving easy answers.
 The answers I got were half-answers (mirrors go unlogged by default) and they were hard to find.
-By the time I found an answer, I had forgotten my question ("umm was $1 used here or was it being redirected in this one?").
+By the time I found an answer, I had forgotten my question ("was $1 used here or was it being redirected in this one?").
 The differences were slight, the moving pieces were many, and I was getting frustrated.